 Azle ISD COVID-19 Response

-This page will be used to provide updates to our community throughout the 2020-2021 school year.
-Click on the links listed below to review return to school communication updates, district and campus health safety protocols, a dashboard of COVID-19 cases in Azle ISD, and more.
+This page will be used to provide updates regarding COVID-19 to our community throughout the 2020-2021 school year.
+Click on the icon links listed below to review communication updates, district and campus re-entry plans and health safety protocols, a dashboard of COVID-19 cases in Azle ISD, Coronavirus resources, and more.

 Possible COVID-19 Symptoms